kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - Updated Alignment Route to be 75 at start of Korriban.
 - Changed a sequence during Dxun Jungle to save ~10-15s.
 - Removed Dialog with Kreia before Korriban.
+- Credits Route and Shopping Trip updated for Dxun - Kex, now buying more Advanced Medpacs and Average Frag Mines.
+- Added a change to Juyo Lightsaber Form from Shien after meeting with Zez-Kai Ell.

 ### v2.0.1 (February 2024)
 - Credits Route and Shopping Trip updated for Dantooine - Adum Larp, this is now the exact amount of stims needed before shopping with Kex on Dxun.